 I used to have periods with several nights in a row when I just couldn’t sleep.
 I was tired but my brain just didn’t want to stop thinking and worrying.
 The more I thought about something, the worse it would get in my head.
 After many hours of tossing and turning, when I would finally fall asleep, those thoughts would affect my dreams and I woke up feeling restless, tired and not in the mood for anything.

-- The first thing I do right now is air out the bedroom.
+The first thing I do to prepare for a good night’s sleep is air out the bedroom.
 I do this about an hour before bedtime and repeat it in the morning.
 Our apartment is quite small, so if we cook, the smell tends to get into the bedroom also.
-Fresh air is helps oxygenate your brain before going to bed and it busts stress and increases happiness.
+According to Huffingtonpost.com fresh air before going to bed helps oxygenate your brain and it busts stress and increases happiness.

-- Try to have a light dinner.
-I used to come home starving and since I love fast foods and all the greasy foods, I would eat a lot and then just feel bad, tired in my stomach and bloated from all those empty calories.
+Try to have a light dinner.
+I used to come home starving and since I love fast food and all the greasy foods, I would eat a lot and then just feel bad, tired in my stomach and bloated from all those empty calories.
 Now my dinners can still be be big but I try to have the majority be vegetables for almost all my meals.
 I don’t remember the last time I did not have vegetables on my plate for dinner.
 Since I eat many small meals during the day, I don’t feel so hungry at night and I go to sleep with a lighter stomach.

 Creating a cozy atmosphere while cooking and eating is so important to me.
 I always have candles burning in all the rooms of my apartment (it’s just two + the bathroom to be clear haha) and I like listening to a little bit of jazz.
 You see it in movie all the time and I love doing it also.
 I used to also drink a glass of red wine here and there but I try to cut down my wine intake as much as possible, especially before bed.

-- A common reason people can’t sleep at night is stress.
+A common reason people can’t sleep at night is stress.
 And stress comes in many different ways, work, personal life and so on.
 I’ve only experienced work stress so far, so that’s why I associate everything with that.
-Doing what I love now has probably changed my life.
+Doing what I love now has changed my life.
 I have things to do, I might still stress about some stuff but it’s still different.
 I go to sleep and I say to myself, good things will happen to me, I know.
 Instead of having bad thoughts and experiences from the day rolling around in my head, I choose to dream.
 That’s right!
 I dream about many things that I want to happen to me in the future and if I don’t dream then I try to visualise a peaceful place – a beach for me and focus on how relaxed that place makes me feel.

-- I avoid watching movies too late, especially scary ones or movies that gets the adrenaline pumping.
-Before bed I personally like shows that are a bit funny, make me laugh and doesn’t require too much deep thinking.
+I avoid watching movies too late, especially scary ones or movies that gets the adrenaline pumping.
+Before bed I like shows that are a bit funny, make me laugh and doesn’t require too much deep thinking.
 Of course a book is the best remedy for a good night’s sleep if movies or shows are not something you usually do.

-What do you do for a good night sleep?
+My favourites for a good night sleep

 Follow me on